 Clearly, knowing how to improve local search rankings can be a big boost to your business.
-Whether it’s an area resident looking for a car repair shop or a vacationer trying to find the nearest pizza parlor, local and regional search optimization will help customers find you when they need you.
+Whether it’s an area resident looking for a car repair shop or a vacationer trying to find the nearest pizza parlor, local and regional search optimization helps customers find you when they need you.

 1. Set up Online Company Profiles